-When you upload an effect to Instagram, you'll need to choose a category for it.
+When you upload an effect to Instagram, you'll need to choose categories for it.
 Categories help people to browse and find effects they'll love.

-When you choose a category for your effect, we'll review it to make sure it fits.
-Once it's approved, your effect will appear in the Effect Gallery under this category (unless it's a promotional effect).
+When you choose categories for your effect, we'll review them to make sure they fit.
+Once your effect is accepted, if it appears in the Effect Gallery, it will be under these categories unless it's promotional.
 You can also choose a new category for effects you've already uploaded, to give them the most exposure possible.

-You'll need to pick just one of these categories for your effect.
-If your effect could fit into multiple categories, you'll need to pick the one that's most relevant.
+You'll need to pick up to four of these categories for your effect.
+Pick those that are most relevant.

 To help you decide, take a look at these descriptions of each category, and examples of effects that fit into them.

-Cosmetic and stylized effects that change someone's appearance.
+Cosmetic and stylized effects that alter someone's appearance.

 Animal transformation or artwork.